Qarik-Group/bash-shell-utilities/README.md

     ```

 ####vn_Compare
-    The compare function compares the version and if the prelease exists then it gets compared to.
+    The compare function compares the version and if the prerelease exists then it gets compared to.
     inputs: semanic-versioning-string1  semanic-versioning-string2
     returns status codes only